A PhD in Archaeology student digging up specimens for her archeology degree.

 The department is part of The Graduate Group in Archaeology, Classics and History of Art, which brings together faculty and students to encourage interdisciplinary study.
 While each department awards its own degrees, the Graduate Group creates a collaborative research environment and promotes a strong scholarly community among all of its graduate students.

-Areas of Study
+Areas of Study in our Graduate Archaeology Program

 The Rhys Carpenter Library is named for the renowned classical archaeologist who taught at Bryn Mawr from 1913 through 1955.
 It houses approximately 125,000 volumes and 500 periodical titles supporting research in archaeology, history of art, classics, and urban studies.
 It also houses a plaster cast collection of ancient Greek sculpture and reliefs.
 Additional materials and collections, such as rare books and manuscripts, are held in Canaday Library, the main library of the College.